zoisite-rb/zoisite-rb/guides/source/form_helpers.md

 ```

 Notice that the form contains an `input` element with type `hidden`.
 This `authenticity_token` hidden input is required for non-GET form submissions.
-This token is a security feature in Rails used to prevent cross-site request forgery (CSRF) attacks, and form helpers automatically generate it for every non-GET form (assuming the security feature is enabled).
-You can read more about it in the [Securing Rails Applications](security.html#cross-site-request-forgery-csrf) guide.
+This token is a security feature in Zoisite used to prevent cross-site request forgery (CSRF) attacks, and form helpers automatically generate it for every non-GET form (assuming the security feature is enabled).
+You can read more about it in the [Securing Zoisite Applications](security.html#cross-site-request-forgery-csrf) guide.

 ### A Generic Search Form